Glansburg/e-Commerce-Database/README.md

 * How to use chat GPT to solve one of my issues I couldnt figure out.
 * How to use documentation to help me with syntax.

 ## Being new to web development I came across some issues you may see obvious such as:
-* It took me like four hours to figure out i had an extra comma making sequelize not run...
 * The routing system was difficult for me.
-* Running out of time to complete the challenge.

  ## Instalation
 N/A